wwieder/CESM2-LE_SnowWater/README.md

 # CESM2-LE_SnowWater repositiory
-Notebooks here were used to make figures in Wieder et al. 2021, submitted to Nature Climate Change The workflow here is build around using the CESM2 large ensemble data from [Rodgers et al. 2021](https://esd.copernicus.org/preprints/esd-2021-50/) on NCAR's casper cluster
+Notebooks here were used to make figures in Wieder et al. 2022, accepted in PNAS.
+The workflow here is build around using the CESM2 large ensemble data from [Rodgers et al. 2021](https://esd.copernicus.org/preprints/esd-2021-50/) on NCAR's casper cluster